keptn-workshops/getting-started/README.md

 <img src="images/bridge_eap.png" width="600px"/>

 In the default installation of Keptn, the Bridge is not accessible via a public URL because it may contain sensitive information.
-But for the purpose of this workshop, expose the Bridge by excuting the following command:
+But for this workshop, expose the Bridge by executing the following command:

 * Please change the directory to: